Uber’s Insurance Coverage for Passengers

 In the past, it was an issue for Uber drivers when an accident occurred while they were “on the app” and waiting for a ride request.
 Too often, the driver’s auto insurance company refused to provide coverage because they were using their car for ridesharing and that violated the terms of their policy.
 However, the Uber policy did not provide coverage for them because they were not yet matched with a rider.

-Called contingent coverage because it offers a contingency plan when there is no other insurance available, Uber’s policy kicks in only when the driver’s personal policy will not.
+Called contingent coverage because it offers a contingency plan when there are no other insurance available, Uber’s policy kicks in only when the driver’s personal policy will not.
 It provides:

 - $50,000 in bodily injury per person injured in the accident